 The most common causes of an ingrown toenail are unsuitable footwear, repeated trauma (running etc.) and poor nail cutting.
 It is not uncommon in athletes such as cyclists and runners who wear improper footwear.

-If you have an ingorwn toenail the changes are you already know.
-Ingrown toenails are generally rather obvious.
-Pain and tenderness if often felt in the toe when it has an ingrown toenail.
+Ingrown toenails are rather obvious.
+Pain and tenderness are felt around the toenail and the toe flesh.
 Redness and swelling will be visible in the area where the nail has grown inwards.
-If left untreated with symptoms getting worse, infection is possible.
+If left untreated, a toe infection is possible.

-When it comes to ingrown toenails, our chiropractors and physiotherapists will tell you prevention is better than cure.
+When it comes to ingrown toenails prevention is better than cure.
 To prevent, cut nails straight across the toenail and not too close to the corners.
 Do not try to cut out the ingrown toenail.
-If the toenail is infected, our chiropractors and physiotherapists will send you to your GP.
-For those with co-morbidities (other problems) such as diabetes we will send you to your GP straight away as this can develop into something more serious.
+If the toenail is infected, go to your GP or podiatrist for advice.
+For those with co-morbidities (other problems) such as diabetes, it is essential to have your toe looked at by a GP.
+Visit our Balmain and Rozelle chiro for more information.